bennomeier/pyNMR/README.txt

 pyNMR is a set of python modules to parse, process, and analyze NMR data.

-There are some fragments of a graphical user interface but at this point pyNMR is best used together with Jupyter Lab.
+There is a basic graphical user interface for phasing and baseline correctino, but after that pyNMR is best used together with Jupyter Lab.

-Currently supported NMR formats are Bruker TopSpin and RS2D.
+Currently supported NMR formats are Bruker TopSpin (with GUI support) and Tecmag NTNMR and RS2D.

-There is some code for parsing files from Tecmag NTNMR, Magritek, and Varian under pynmr/model/parser, but at this point these formats are not officially supported.
+There is some code for parsing files from Magritek, and Varian under pynmr/model/parser, but at this point these formats are not officially supported.